 For more information on Java 9 support in IntelliJ IDEA refer to the Support for Java 9 Modules in IntelliJ IDEA 2017.1 and Java 9 and IntelliJ IDEA blog posts.

 IntelliJ IDEA allows you to have many modules in one project, and they shouldn't be just Java.
 You can have one module for a Java application and another module for a Ruby on Rails application or for any other supported technology.

 An application that consists of a client side and a server side is a good example a two-module project.

 Add a new module to your project

-Right-click the top-level directory in the Project tool window and select New Module wizard opens..
-The
+Select the top-level directory in the Project tool window and press Alt+Insert or select from the context menu.

-In the right-hand part of the dialog, select an SDK that you want to use from the Module SDK list.
+Select a JDK that you want to use from the JDK list.
 You can use the project SDK or specify a new one.